On safari in Africa – tips on what to pack

 8. Remember to take waterproof zip-lock bags

 Pack all your liquids in transparent zip-lock bags as well as anything precious – mobile phones and cameras are best protected in water-resistant or dust-proof bags if you’re going to be doing water activities such as white-water rafting, game viewing by mokoro or even sunset river cruises.
-Invest in the non-plastic waterproof bags found in all good hiking stores as plastic is banned in some countries (Rwanda and Kenya, for starters).
+Invest in the non-plastic, re-usable waterproof bags found in all good hiking stores as single-use plastic is banned in some countries (Rwanda and Kenya, for starters).
 And sometimes… it rains!
 Don’t forget a light raincoat either, but if staying at a top lodge, you’re bound to be supplied with a rain-proof poncho.

 9. Book photographic equipment ahead of time